jelaniwoods/dotfiles/README.md

 # dotfiles

-now mostly where I put scripts that I need to run
+now mostly where I put scripts that I need to run when I make mistakes in assignments